Extending the symbolic method in enumerative combinatorics. I: Series and generating functions in

 \begin{defi}[$U(1)_1$ and $U(1)_2$] Let $U(x)=\sum_{n\ge0}u_nx^n$ be in $\C[[x]]$.
 We introduce the following terminology and objects. \begin{enumerate} \item If the limit

-exists, we say that $U(1)_1$ exists. \item If the series
+exists, we say that the sum $U(1)_1$ exists. \item If the series

-absolutely converges, we denote the sum by $U(1)_2$ and say that $U(1)_2$ exists. \end{enumerate} \end{defi} If $U(1)_2$ exists, then $U(1)_1$ exists and $U(1)_1=U(1)_2$, but the opposite implication is, in general, not true.
+absolutely converges, we denote its sum by $U(1)_2$ and say that the sum $U(1)_2$ exists. \end{enumerate} \end{defi} If $U(1)_2$ exists, then $U(1)_1$ exists and $U(1)_1=U(1)_2$.
+The opposite is, in general, not true.
 For example, if